zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

     If the input parameter types are different,

-    -   for Double, Bigint, Decimal and String type, convert them to be Double type.
+    -   For Double, Bigint, Decimal and String type, convert them to be Double type.
     -   For String and Datetime, convert them to be Datetime type.
     -   Other implicit conversion is not allowed.